markmac99/auroracam/README.md

 # A Simple Aurora Camera

+Note: This work is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
+To view a copy of this license, follow [this link](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 The scripts in this folder implement a very simple aurora camera using a barebones IP camera.
 As well as the Atom mini-pc mentioned below I have installed it on a Raspberry Pi4 running Bookworm 64-bit, but any small computer would do as long as its running a variant of Linux and has Python 3.7 or later.

 ## How it works